weel/android-messaging-tutorial/README.md

 - Android Studio (download at https://developer.android.com/sdk/installing/studio.html)
 - Some coding experience (preferably Java)

+**To run this code**
+- Import into Android Studio
+- Add your Sinch keys to MessagingService.java
+- Add your Parse keys to LoginActivity.java

 Tweet us @SinchDev if you have any questions!